Designing the Desk Cart

 We Hold Drawers Accountable

-To discourage random storage, it made sense for the drawer to be accessible only when the Desk Cart was pulled out.
+To discourage random storage, it made sense for the drawer to be accessible only when the desk cart was pulled out.
 We want storing and accessing what’s inside to be a very intentional act.
 When you have something you want to hide right away, people typically go for a space that is immediately available.
-Because accessing the drawer takes two pulls, the Desk Cart drawer won’t be the go-to for random storage.
+Because accessing the drawer takes two pulls, the desk cart drawer won’t be the go-to for random storage.

-To discourage random storage, it made sense for the drawer to be accessible only when the Desk Cart was pulled out.
+To discourage random storage, it made sense for the drawer to be accessible only when the desk cart was pulled out.
 We want storing and accessing what’s inside to be a very intentional act.
 When you have something you want to hide right away, people typically go for a space that is immediately available.
-Because accessing the drawer takes two pulls, the Desk Cart drawer won’t be the go-to for random storage.
+Because accessing the drawer takes two pulls, the desk cart drawer won’t be the go-to for random storage.

 The Roll Out